MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/what-s-new.md

 ---
-title: What's new for UWP device apps
+title: What's New for UWP Device Apps
 description: This section provides a glimpse of what's new for UWP device apps. ms.date: 03/17/2023
 ---